About Us

 She/Her

 Katie is a strength coach, strongman athlete, cat mom, travel junkie, and bourbon enthusiast.
-She owns Power Plant Gym, an inclusive strength training facility in Aston, PA.
+She is the founder of Power Plant Gym, an inclusive strength training facility in Aston, PA.

 She/Her